jide/redux-region/README.md

     <Badge title='Some other item, with no key' country='Any' className: 'fade-in'/>
 </Region>
 ````
-Since there is no key, we can push the same item again, it will be added.
+Since there is no key, if we dispatch it again, another item will be pushed.

 Then :
 ````js